 - Products with high salt content

 For plant managers, the key question is not simply, “What is the smallest piece of metal this detector can find?”
-A better question is, “What sensitivity can this detector reliably achieve on our product, at our production speed, with acceptable false reject levels?”
+A better question is, “What sensitivity can this detector reliably achieve on our product, in our packaging, at our production speed, while remaining stable in normal operation?”

 Where Should Metal Detectors Be Installed on a Food Production Line?

-The best location for an industrial metal detector depends on the process, the product, and the contamination risk.
+The best location for a metal detector depends on the process, the product, and the contamination risk.

 Many food manufacturers install metal detectors as late as possible in the process, often after final packaging.
 This gives the system the opportunity to inspect the finished pack before it is boxed, palletized, or dispatched.
 Tunnel-style metal detectors and conveyor systems are commonly used for this type of final pack inspection.